mdeniz/marcus_bikes/README.md

 * **Category**

   A category is a way of grouping products.
-Categories are part of a tree-like structure that help clustering the products.
-Eg. "Bikes" or "Mountain bikes" can be a category and "Mountain bikes" can be a children of the "Bikes" category.
+Categories are part of a tree-like structure that helps cluster the products.
+Eg. "Bikes" or "Mountain bikes" can be a category and "Mountain bikes" can be children of the "Bikes" category.

   *Table definition* ([source code](db/migrate/20241126103347_create_categories.rb)):